ConnorWorrell/TheRecipeProject/Recipes/Laksa.md

 2. Divide noodles into balls (0.25 lb, 113 g).
 3. Wrap balls with parchment paper.
 Store in container in fridge.
 4. Separate Chicken and Shrimp form soup
 5. Store soup in different container in fridge.
+(If storing for more than 1 week, store in freezer)
 6. Store Chicken and Shrimp together in different container in fridge.
+(If storing for more than 1 week, store in freezer)

 ## Eating Later

+1. If frozen defrost in fridge for 1 day.
-1. Remove parchment paper form noodle ball.
+2. Remove parchment paper form noodle ball.
 Place ball in bowl.
-2. Add shrimp (2 oz, 57 g) and chicken (3 oz, 85g) to bowl.
+3. Add shrimp (2 oz, 57 g) and chicken (3 oz, 85g) to bowl.
-3. Add cold soup (6 oz, 117 g) to bowl.
+4. Add cold soup (6 oz, 117 g) to bowl.
-4. Microwave (high, 7min).
+5. Microwave (high, 7min).
-5. Add optional ingredients.
+6. Add optional ingredients.

 Tags: Main, Malaysian, Soup, Coconut, Microwave, Shrimp, Chicken